IanKerschenFerrari/IanKerschenFerrari/README.md

 'Zoom' : 'ML'
 }
 ```
-In the time I'm not programming it's because I'm doing sports, school stuff or spending time with my family.
+In the time I'm not programming it's because I'm doing sports or school stuff.
 I am a very ambitious person with ambitious plans and I know that I will achieve what I want.

 If you want to work with me, no problem, just write me on Instagram and I will answer you back